 “Don’t pick out the kitten.
 Let it pick you.
 It’s easy to be attracted to the one you think is the cutest or the prettiest, but that may not be the right one for you.
 I’ve always gone to the shelter with a couple of hours free time when getting a kitten or cat.
 Our shelter back in Washington had a big cat room with all the cats together.
 I’d sit in a chair and let the kittens come to me, then see how each interacted with me and which one wanted the most to be with me.

 Here, there isn’t a cat room, so I had the worker bring kittens one at a time and played with them.
 The prettiest one turned out to be skittish around people, another just sat in the corner and stared.
 Finally, about eight kittens later, she brought one in that walked up, sniffed at me, climbed up on my lap and made it clear to us that she’d chosen me to be her human.
 A year later, Cenerentola still spends much of her time climbing on my lap and shoulders or sleeping by my feet when she’s not playing with the other cat.

 What else have I missed?
+Maybe you’d like to share what do you need before adopting a kitten (besides litter box, litter, food, scratch object, toys, and LOVE)?
 Are there other DO’s and DON’Ts that are important to include when planning your new kitten’s gotcha day?
 Please share!

 Kitten litter box training tops the list for frequently asked questions from new kitten owners.
 Planning ahead can save cat lovers lots of heartache by preventing litter box problems before they happen with kitten potty training..